batmanLA/modeling/README.md

-Welcome to my projects and codes.
-I will try to update this intro page with some of interesting project results
+                                                    Welcome to my projects and codes
+                                  I will  update this intro page with some of interesting project results

 San Francisco Crime Classification (check out the complete results from my code):